What happened to WNBA star Brittney Griner?

 WNBA star Brittney Griner, 31, has been detained in Russia since February after drugs were allegedly found in her luggage by officials at a Moscow airport.

-Her detainment occurred shortly before Russia launched its war in Ukraine, raising concerns that geopolitical tensions will make securing her release more difficult.
+Her detainment occurred shortly before Russia launched its war in Ukraine, with geopolitical tensions making it undoubtedly more difficult to secure her release.

-Ms Griner’s family, friends and fans — alongside many public figures — have been calling on Russia to release her for months and for the US State Department to intervene.
+Ms Griner’s family, friends and fans — alongside many public figures — have been calling on Russia to free her for months and for the US State Department to intervene.

+Her trial began on Friday (1 July), days after a court ordered her detainment be extended until December.

 Who is Brittney Griner?